Saleyards Creek

 Saleyards Creek (also known as Saleyard Creek) is a canalised urban stream, acting as a stormwater channel, located in Sydney, Australia.
-Its upstream course follows approximately the boundary between the suburbs of Homebush and Homebush West.
+Its upstream course follows approximately the boundary between the suburbs of Homebush and Flemington.
 North of Parramatta Road, both sides of the creek fall within Homebush.

 Description

-Saleyards Creek has its source in the Rookwood Cemetery beside the suburb of Strathfield, and flows generally northward, approximately following the boundary between the suburbs of Homebush and Homebush West.
+Saleyards Creek has its source in the Rookwood Cemetery beside the suburb of Strathfield, and flows generally northward, approximately following the boundary between the suburbs of Homebush and Flemington.

 Saleyards Creek flows through a man-made tunnel under Sydney Markets, Flemington.
 Emerging into daylight, it continues under Parramatta Road and the M4 Western Motorway.
 When driving westbound on the M4 Western Motorway it is possible to see a sign showing where Saleyards Creek flows under the motorway, not far east of Homebush Bay Drive.

 North of the M4 motorway, both banks of the creek are in the suburb of Homebush, and the creek finally flowing into Powells Creek at Bressington Park, at the boundary between Homebush and Concord West.
 Powell Creek itself flows into Homebush Bay a short distance to the north.